Working with SAGE signomials.¶

 The values returned by this function are used to construct constrained SAGE relaxations.
 The basic primal SAGE relaxation is obtained by maximizing gamma, subject to the constraint that

-are SAGE functions.
+Land eachs_gare SAGE functions.
 The dual SAGE relaxation is obtained by symbolically applying conic duality to the primal.

 certificates of nonnegativity¶